BANGAUTOGLASS

 In many cases, yes — comprehensive auto insurance coverage typically includes glass damage, including rear glass, and some policies have specific glass riders that may reduce or eliminate out-of-pocket costs.
 Whether your deductible applies depends on your specific policy terms, and that varies significantly between insurers and coverage levels.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the claim process.
-We're not filing the claim for you — that part stays in your hands — but we can help you understand what information you'll need and walk you through the steps if it's unfamiliar territory.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 It's worth making a call to your insurer before assuming you'll pay out of pocket, because rear glass damage is exactly the kind of thing comprehensive coverage is designed for.

 What Affects the Cost of Replacement